 Keywords that would not belong in this cluster include the following:

 Copywriter per hour

-However, if you look up the keyword freelance copywriter on Google Keyword Planner, you’ll see these are listed as a similar keyword.
-While they contain the main topic, these keywords are more focused on providing copywriters information instead of providing businesses information about how to hire a copywriter.
+However, if you look up the keyword freelance copywriter on Google Keyword Planner, you’ll see these are listed as similar keywords.
+While they contain the main topic, these keywords are more focused on providing copywriters information.
+They don’t get to the root of the original keyword which was aimed at providing businesses information about how to hire a copywriter.

 And this is the trap that some people fall into, trying to stuff together many keywords just because they contain the same topic area.
 But don’t fall for this, and make sure you’re creating keyword clusters that are focused and relevant.